 - When your zine is done, either take pictures of the pages, or make a video of it.

-- Make a new Medium post and name it Week 2 – Art Activity – Zines
+- Make a new blog post and name it Week 2 – Art Activity – Zines

-- If you take photos, you can upload them directly to your Medium post.
+- If you take photos, you can upload them directly to your blog post.

-- Once your Medium post is done, you’re done with this week’s Art Activity.
+- Once your blog post is done, you’re done with this week’s Art Activity.
 You do not have to give me the URL.
-I already have your URL on the roster page and will come by your Medium website to look at your work and give you points.
+I already have your URL on the roster page and will come by your website to look at your work and give you points.

 Artist of the Week